-Estimates of total sales tax collections for FY 2025-30 were obtained from the State Economist's December 2024 long range general fund projections.
-These estimates were converted to TY's using a 50/50 fiscal split.
-Baseline and proforma vendor compensation projections were then made by applying the percentages produced by the microsimulation to the sales tax projections.
+Estimates of total sales tax collections for fiscal years (FY) 2025-30 were obtained from the State Economist's December 2024 long-range general fund projections.
+These estimates were converted to tax years using a 50/50 fiscal split.
+Baseline and pro forma vendor compensation projections were then made by applying the percentages produced by the microsimulation to the sales tax projections.
 Vendor compensation estimates were converted back to fiscal years, assuming the same 50/50 fiscal split.
-The fiscal impacts presented in table 1 represent the difference between the baseline and proforma scenarios.
-This analysis is summarized in table 2 below.
+The fiscal impacts presented in Table 1 represent the difference between the baseline and proforma scenarios.
+This analysis is summarized in Table 2 below.